What Does an Underwriter Do?

-The Underwriter is to issue credit decisions based on the documented borrower profile within the guidelines of the program and client requirements.
+The underwriter is to issue credit decisions based on the documented borrower profile within the guidelines of the program and client requirements.
 [Your Company Name] is searching for an experienced underwriter.
-Underwriters are to meet the minimum daily production goals plus clearing conditions and perform within department audit standards.
-As an ideal candidate, you have expert knowledge in risk assessment, meticulous attention to detail, good negotiating skills, and proven work experience in a fast-paced environment working with tight deadlines.
+They will be responsible for meeting the minimum daily production goals while clearing conditions and performing within department audit standards.
+Our ideal candidate will have expert knowledge in risk assessment, meticulous attention to detail, good negotiating skills, and proven work experience in a fast-paced environment with tight deadlines.

 Typical duties and responsibilities

-Define the terms and conditions of the insurance coverage and the premium
+- Define the terms and conditions of the insurance coverage and premium

-Review loan documentation and vendor reports identifying possible fraudulent activity
+- Review loan documentation and vendor reports while identifying possible fraudulent activity

 Education and experience